Highest-paid graduate jobs in the UK 2020

 And while it can be totally overwhelming, it’s promising to see such a range of jobs in the highest salaries list – particularly the likes of Real Estate Agent, Recruiter and Sales Executive, which are open to graduates of all subjects.

-And, of course, you should remember that an official graduate scheme isn't your only option when it comes to surviving life after uni.
+An official graduate scheme isn't your only option when it comes to surviving life after uni.

 Whether you decide to start your own business, go travelling or study for a master's, there are loads of alternatives to graduate schemes that could see you ending up just as successful as the more traditional routes – if not even more so!